 Without iron, our blood vessels cannot carry oxygen to the organs, and that can leave them damaged.

 The heart must work harder to make up for the lack of red blood cells and hemoglobin.

 If left untreated, iron anemia can cause severe fatigue to the point you are tired and cannot complete everyday tasks.

-But to more serious problems, ignoring anemic symptoms can cause heart problems like rapid and irregular heartbeat.
+But to more serious problems, ignoring symptoms can cause heart problems like a rapid and irregular heartbeat.

 Because your heart must pump more blood, the result is enlarged heart or heart failure.